HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 ### The semantic web

-When we add structured data to public webpages - and we define the entities that those pages contain (or are about, or reference) - we create a form of[ linked data](https://en.wikipedia.org/wiki/Linked_data).
+When we add structured data to public webpages - and we define the entities that those pages contain (or are about, or reference) - we create a form of [linked data](https://en.wikipedia.org/wiki/Linked_data).

 We make _statements_ about the things in (and related to) our content in the form of '[triples](https://en.wikipedia.org/wiki/Semantic_triple)'.
 Statements like, "This _article_ was _authored_ by this _person_", or "That _video _is _about_ a _cat_".

 Describing our content in this way enables machines to treat webpages and websites as databases.
-At scale, it creates a[ semantic web](https://www.techrepublic.com/article/an-introduction-to-tim-berners-lees-semantic-web/); a giant global database of information.
+At scale, it creates a <a hreflang="en" href="https://www.techrepublic.com/article/an-introduction-to-tim-berners-lees-semantic-web/">semantic web</a>; a giant global database of information.

-<p class="note">"The Semantic Web is the name of a long-term project started by W3C with the stated purpose of realizing the idea of having data on the Web defined and linked in a way that it can be used by machines not just for display purposes, but for automation, integration, and reuse of data across various applications"[ https://www.techrepublic.com/article/an-introduction-to-tim-berners-lees-semantic-web/](https://www.techrepublic.com/article/an-introduction-to-tim-berners-lees-semantic-web/)</p>
+<p class="note">"The Semantic Web is the name of a long-term project started by W3C with the stated purpose of realizing the idea of having data on the Web defined and linked in a way that it can be used by machines not just for display purposes, but for automation, integration, and reuse of data across various applications" <a hreflang="en" href="https://www.techrepublic.com/article/an-introduction-to-tim-berners-lees-semantic-web/">https://www.techrepublic.com/article/an-introduction-to-tim-berners-lees-semantic-web/</a></p>

 That creates a wealth of possibilities for business, technology, and society.